Issues with controlling for ‘IQ’

 F-statistic: 2.495e+04 on 2 and 99997 DF, p-value: < 2.2e-16

 In model0 with general cognitive ability as a covariate, the effect of general cognitive ability on math is close to 0 (beta ≈ .0).
-However when we control for nonverbal reasoning instead of GCA, there is a highly significant effect of number sense on math (beta ≈ .33).
+However when we control for non-verbal reasoning instead of GCA, the effect only decreases slightly (beta ≈ .33).

-In the real world we cannot control for general cognitive ability directly, we can only use proxy measures like nonverbal reasoning.
-However, because nonverbal reasoning is an imperfect measure of general cognitive ability, it doesn’t fully adjust for confounding!
-Residual confounding even occurs when we have measured all the relevant confounding variables, but our measurements have some measurement error.
+Because in practice (outside of simulations) we cannot control for general cognitive ability directly, we can only use proxy measures like non-verbal reasoning.
+However, because non-verbal reasoning is an imperfect measure of general cognitive ability, it doesn’t fully adjust for confounding!

 cor(gca, nvr)^2